project-trident/trident-website/hugo-site/content/post/void-beta-available.md

 ## I installed the ALPHA, should I reinstall for the BETA?
 Yes.
 There have been many changes to boot setup and dataset organization since the ALPHA image.
 These changes are difficult to make without a full reinstall.

-The base system layout and bootloader setup have been very stable, so we do not anticipate a re-installation requirement between BETA and 1.0 release.
+The base system layout and bootloader setup have been very stable, so we do not anticipate a re-installation requirement between BETA and RELEASE.
 At present, all that will be required is manually installing a few packages when they are available in the Void Linux repositories.

 ## What does this image provide?
 * A full "ZFS-on-root" installation of Void Linux.